ingonyama-zk/developer-docs/docs/icicle/introduction.md

 Since ICICLE Core is written in CUDA / C++ its really simple to generate shared libraries.
 These shared libraries can be installed on any system and called by higher level languages such as Golang or Python.

 Shared libraries can be loaded into memory once and used by multiple programs, reducing memory usage and potentially improving performance.
-They also allow you to separate functionality into distinct modules so your shared library may need to compile only specific features that you want to use.
+They also allow you to separate functionality into distinct modules so your static library may need to compile only specific features that you want to use.

 Lets review the Golang bindings since its a pretty verbose example (compared to rust which hides it pretty well) of using shared libraries.
 Golang has a library named `CGO` which can be used to link shared libraries.
 Here's a basic example on how you can use cgo to link these libraries: